davidtchiu/davidtchiu.github.io/teaching/cs161/hwk6.loops2/index.md

 [15pts] printFactorials() is implemented.
 It inputs a non-negative integer, n, and prints out 0!, 1!, 2!, ..., (n-1)!, n!, each on a separate line.

-[15pts] rotateRight() is properly implemented.
+[20pts] rotateRight() is properly implemented.
 Each element in the array is shifted by one place to the right.
 The last element is dropped in the front.

 [20pts] vowelRatio() is implemented.
 This method returns the fraction of letters that are vowels in the given string.

-[20pts] barGraph() is implememted.
+[20pts] barGraph() is implemented.
 This method prints out a horizontal bar graph, with each bar of asterisks representing the number in the corresponding array element.

 Misc.